how watercolor papers are made

 Sketchbooks or sketch pads are one of the most valuable tools you will buy.
 They can assume the importance and personal value of a diary or an experimental journal.
 It's worth your time to find a really good art store with a large selection: go there and browse until you find something that genuinely appeals to you.

-The last trick is to use the sketchbook, and several ideas are provided in the section on sketchbooks.
+The last trick is to use the sketchbook.
 Make it your own, fit it into the habits of each day, and you'll find it will yield you unexpected insights and accelerate the progress of your art.